Professor Jon Shaw

 Shaw, J (2019) Verkehrsstrategie in London (Transport Strategy in London).
 Erfurt University of Applied Sciences, Germany, 30 January.

 Shaw, J (2018) Die Privatisierung der britischen Eisenbahn: eine Erfolgsgeschichte?
 (British railway privatisation: a success story?).
 Keynote presentation to the Annual Conference of the Society of German Transport Sciences, 8 June.

 Shaw, J (2016) International commuting trends and policy implications.
 Keynote address to the Committee for Perth event Get a Move On, Perth, Australia, 19 June.

 Other academic activities

-I was also the joint winner (with Iain Docherty) of the 2006 Scottish Transport Award in the category of Young Transport Professional / Researcher.
+I was the winner of the 2018 Alan Hay Award for Significant Contributions to Transport Geography, and the joint winner (with Iain Docherty) of the 2006 Scottish Transport Award in the category of Young Transport Professional / Researcher.